mabry1985/Lit-Storybook-Starter-with-Vite/README.md

 It extends a _LitElement_ class at runtime and adds the component tailwind classes.

-The _style_ variable comes from your component, where it is imported from an external CSS (or SCSS) file.
+The _style_ variable comes from your component, where it is imported from an external CSS file.

-Then it is combined with the default tailwind classes.
+Then it is combined with the default Tailwind classes.

 If you add more components, the common parts are reused.